QuentinRa/blog.quentinra.dev/maths/numerical-analysis/index.md

 	\end{array} \right . \]
 </div>

-It is called backward because the expression of $z_{k+1}$ depends of itself; the unknown value depend of itself, which is unknown.
+It is called backward because the expression of $z_{k+1}$ depends on itself; the unknown value depends on itself, which is unknown.

 <hr class="sl">